pharo-ide/Calypso/Calypso-SystemPlugins-InheritanceAnalysis-Queries.package/ClyOverridingMethodGroupProvider.class/README.md

-I provide ClyOverrideMethodGroup only when there are methods which given classes override
+I provide "overrides" method group which includes all methods which are overridden by given classes